equinix-labs/otel-cli/README.md

 ## Contributing

-Please file issues and PRs on the GitHub project at https://github.com/equinix-labs/otel-cli
+Please file issues and PRs on the GitHub project at https://github.com/tobert/otel-cli

 ## Releases

 Releases are managed by goreleaser.
-Currently this is limited to @tobert due to rules in the equinix-labs organization.
+Currently this is limited to @tobert due to rules in the tobert organization.
 For now releases are not automated, but will be by the time a v1.0 rolls out and the test suite is robust enough that we feel confident.

 Testing the release: `goreleaser release --snapshot --rm-dist`